Pince-nez: C-bridge

-These pince-nez have a C-shaped curved and flexible metal bridge which provides tension to clip the lenses on the wearer's nose.
+These pince-nez have a C-shaped curved and flexible metal bridge that provides tension to clip the lenses on the wearer's nose.
 They were in wide use from the 1820s to the 1940s and were available in a variety of styles, ranging from the early nose-padless type of the 19th century to the gutta-percha variety of the American Civil War era and then on to the plaquette variety of the 20th century.
 An advantage of this variety was that one size would fit any nose.
 The bridges were subject to metal fatigue from flexing when repeatedly put on and taken off, so would frequently break or lose their tension.
 The separation between the lenses was not fixed and might not match the user's interpupillary distance when flexed to fit, and the lenses would rotate slightly when being placed on the nose, so that the pince-nez could not be used to correct astigmatism.
 The disadvantages made this type fundamentally flawed for many wearers.